Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Intermediate States and Intermediate Rewards

 \subsection{The Interpretation of Intermediate States}

 We list several practical tasks that adopt Assumption \ref{assump:diff_settings_IS} in Table \ref{tab:app_example} to interpret Assumption \ref{assump:diff_settings_IS}.
-Note that in many practical tasks, the designers usually construct the intermediate states and intermediate rewards based on their understanding of the tasks.
 As illustrated in Table \ref{tab:app_example}, the multi-path intermediate state setting (Assumption \ref{assump:diff_settings_IS} (b)) is more common in practical tasks than the single-path setting (Assumption \ref{assump:diff_settings_IS} (a)), because the single-path setting is essentially a special case of the multi-path setting.